-The following came from Steve Yode, Republican candidate for state House District 15, which includes Wailua Homesteads, Hanamaulu, Lihue, Puhi, Old Koloa Town and Omao.
+The following came from Steve Yoder, Republican candidate for state House District 15, which includes Wailua Homesteads, Hanamaulu, Lihue, Puhi, Old Koloa Town and Omao.
+The other candidate is Democrat James Tokioka.

 1. Hawaii has been deeply affected by the corona virus pandemic.
 Perhaps the biggest impact is to the economy and the tourism industry, which has been Hawaii’s biggest economic driver.
 Do you think state leaders have handled the response to the virus effectively, including the approach to testing and health care as well as the stay-at-home orders that have caused serious economic harm?
 What would you have done differently?